 Even the most expensive ink has its life and will dry with time if left in the device.

 Mostly ink cartridges come with an expiry date that is written on your package.
 However, different factors, other than your ink’s quality, can cause the ink to dry with time.
+Using the printer weekly is one way to prevent early drying and to get more ink out of the cartridge.

 What Are the Factors That Contribute to Ink Drying Out?